Outer-Product-Free Sets for Polynomial Optimization and Oracle-Based Cuts: Outer-Product-Free Sets

-Denote $n_r:= \binom{n+r}{r}+1$, i.e the length of $m_r$.
+Denote $n_r:= \binom{n+r}{r}$, i.e. the length of $m_r$.
 Here $A_i\in \mathbb{S}^{n_r\times n_r}$ are symmetric real matrices of data, and $X\in \mathbb{S}^{n_r\times n_r}$ is a symmetric real matrix of decision variables.
 The problem has linear objective function, linear constraints~(\ref{eq:poly}), and nonlinear constraints~(\ref{eq:outer}).
-One can replace the moment matrix condition $X=m_rm_r^T$ with the equivalent conditions of $X\succeq 0$, $\mbox{rank}(X)=1$, and consistency constraints enforcing entries representing the same monomial terms to be equal.
-An example of a consistency constraint is that $X_{12},X_{21}:=x_1$, and so we impose the linear equality constraint $X_{12}=X_{21}$.
-Dropping the nonconvex rank one constraint yields the standard semidefinite relaxation called Shor's relaxation \cite{shor_quadratic_1987}.
+One can replace the moment matrix condition $X=m_rm_r^T$ with the equivalent conditions of $X\succeq 0$, $\mbox{rank}(X)=1$ and linear consistency constraints enforcing that entries from $X$ representing the same monomial terms are equal.

+Dropping the nonconvex rank one constraint yields the standard SDP relaxation \cite{shor_quadratic_1987}.
 The relaxation is said to be exact when there is an optimal solution where $\mbox{rank}(X)=1$ since the solution can be factorized to obtain an optimal solution vector for $\mathbf{PO}$.
-In special cases (e.g. \cite{lovasz1991cones,lasserre2001global,laurent2009sums}) one can establish that there exists sufficiently large $r$ to ensure an exact relaxation.
-However, there is a combinatorial explosion in the size of \textbf{LPO} (hence the size of any associated relaxation) with respect to $r$.
+In special cases (e.g. \cite{lovasz1991cones,lasserre2001global,laurent2009sums}) the relaxation is guaranteed to be exact for sufficiently large $r$.

+Note that (as presented) there is a combinatorial explosion in the size of \textbf{LPO} (hence the size of any associated relaxation) with respect to $r$.
+This is not a critical issue for our purposes, as several remedies are available that can accommodate our cuts such as: projection, partial lifting, and lower-degree reformulation with auxiliary variables.
+Such procedures have associated tradeoffs between relaxation quality, cut quality, size, and speed, and we leave detailed exploration of this outside the scope of the paper in order to focus on cut generation for a given choice of $r$.

-From \textbf{LPO} we have a natural definition of $S$: the set of symmetric matrices that are outer products: $\{xx^T: x\in \mathbb{R}^n\}$.
-Furthermore, $P$ naturally corresponds to the linear constraints~(\ref{eq:poly}) together with the consistency constraints and $X_{11}=1$.
-Accordingly, we shall study sets that are \emph{outer-product-free}, where no matrix representable as a symmetric outer product is in the interior.
-For symmetric $X\in\mathbb{S}^{n\times n}$ we can consider the vectorized matrix $\mbox{vec}(X) \in \mathbb{R}^{n(n+1)/2}$, where entries from the upper triangular part of the matrix map to the vector in some order.
-Notions of the interior, convexity, and so forth are with respect to this vector space.
-For simplicity we shall drop the explicit vectorization where obvious.
-Matrix theory will be used in the derivation of reciprocal step lengths $\beta$ to determine intersection points.
+The feasible region of \textbf{LPO} has a natural description as an intersection of a polyhedron $P_{OP}$, that corresponds to linear constraints~(\ref{eq:poly}) together with consistency constraints, and the following closed set, We shall refer to matrices in $S_{OP}$ as (real) symmetric outer-products (with nonnegative diagonal).
+Accordingly, we shall study sets that are \emph{outer-product-free} (OPF): closed, convex sets in $\mathbb{S}^{n_r\times n_r}$ with interiors that do not intersect with $S_{OP}$.